qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

    :align: center

 You'll probably find that the text styling has used default values and the labels are consequently very hard to read.
-Go ahead and set the label text style to be the same as the :guilabel:`Places` layer labels, but with a white fill.
+Set the label text format to have a dark-grey or black :kbd:`Color` and a light-yellow :kbd:`buffer`.

 The map will look somewhat like this, depending on scale:

 .. image:: /static/training_manual/labels/street_label_formatted.png
    :align: center

-It's better than before, but still not ideal.
-For starters, some of the names appear more than once, and that's not always necessary.
-To prevent that from
+You'll see that some of the road names appear more than once and that's not always necessary.
+To prevent this from happening:
-happening:

 * In the :guilabel:`Label labelling settings` dialog, choose the :guilabel:`Rendering` option and select the